-As the head of the household, it's up to you to make sure that your entire family's needs are being met.
+As the head of the household, it's up to you to make sure your entire family's needs are met.
 In order to do that, you need to be extremely diligent when it comes to money management basics.
 This is not something that will happen by accident.
 Instead, you must plan for it and work toward it.

 The first step is to set up your "office."
 Gather all of your bills, a calculator, a pencil, and your checkbook.